Skip to main content

 }

-Use the tags query parameter to filter the list.
+Use the tags query parameter on GET /api/v1/memories to filter.
 The parameter supports glob patterns:

 PatternMatches